timesize/monster-oop/02-express-mongo-crud/express-params-queries/27-28/README.md

     app = express();

-// a "GET" request to "/" will run the function below
+// a "GET" request to "/" will run the function below app.get("/", function (req, res) {
-// NOTE anyone know how we can better comment this code? *cough* jsdoc *cough* app.get("/", function (req, res) {
   // send back the response: 'Hello World' res.send("Hello World");